Parent and child spending quality time together at home

 Stay Home Makes Sense If:

-• Your salary is under $35k and you have high daycare costs ($15k+)
+Your salary is under $35k and daycare costs $15k+

-• You have a plan to return to workforce and catch up retirement
+You have a plan to return and catch up retirement

 Working Makes Sense If: